IonicaBizau/image-to-ascii/README.md

  - `pixels`: string representing the *ASCII pixels* in the brightness order.
 If not provided, the default value will be used: `" .,:;i1tfLCG08@"`
  - `multiplyWidth`: the width of the ASCII pixles.
 For keeping the aspect ratio in terminal, the default value is `2`
  - `reverse`: boolean value that indicates if the `pixels` value must be reversed.
 Default is `undefined`.
+ - `colored`: boolean value that indicates if the ASCII art must be colored or not.
+Default is `undefined`.

 ### `.convert (imagePath, callback)`
  - `imagePath`: the path to the PNG image